mkgold/approachingdh/approachingdh-syllabus.md

 * Murrieta-Flores, Patricia; Donaldson, Christopher; Gregory, Ian, "GIS and Literary History: Advancing Digital Humanities Research through the Spatial Analysis of Historical Travel Writing and Topographical Literature"
 * Todd Pressner, _Hypercities_ (selections)
 * Barbara Piatti; Hans Rudolf Bär; Anne-Kathrin Reuschel; Lorenz Hurni; and William Cartwright, Mapping Literature: Towards a Geography of Fiction
-* **ASSIGNMENT:** create a map of a novel, an author's works, or some other data using Google Maps, CartoDB, ARCGIS StoryMaps, or another mapping platform.
+* **Assignment:** create a map of a novel, an author's works, or some other data using Google Maps, CartoDB, ARCGIS StoryMaps, or another mapping platform.
 Blog about your project

 **3/27 -- Stepping Back: Knowledge Models; Debates; Questions**
 * Todd Presner, "The Mangle of the Digital Humanities"